Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

 After the transition, we recover the $\Lambda$CDM paradigm whenever $\beta \gg 1$, $a_t^3 \ll 1$, and $\rho_\lambda = \Lambda$.
 The shift in the energy budget of matter and the contribution of the non-barotopic fluid both become negligible across all the cosmological history.
 Unlike the slow transition regime, the fast transition regime can differ significantly from $\Lambda$CDM.
-For instance, if we assume $a_t =0.4$ and $\beta = 1000$, we satisfy the fast transition condition and attain the $\Lambda$CDM limit today, though at the cost of a large shift in the matter component that can be seen from the darkest dashed red lines in the bottom panel of Fig.~\ref{fig:rho_aux}.
-This issue is dependent on the transition time.
-If the transition happens earlier, for instance at $a_t = 1/11$, the energy density of matter remains pragmatically unaltered (darkest solid red lines in the bottom panel of Fig.~\ref{fig:rho_aux}).
-The darkest dashed and solid red lines in the top and middle panels of Fig.~\ref{fig:rho_aux} show that, after the transition, the $\Lambda$CDM limit is recovered in the fast transition regime, \textit{i.e.} $\rho_{\rm aux}/\rho_\lambda = -p_{\rm aux}/\rho_\lambda = 1/2$, regardless of the value of $a_t$.

-The previous discussion clarifies the reason why the fast transition regime fails to resolve the Hubble tension and only recovers the $\Lambda$CDM phenomenology for fine-tuned values of $\beta$ and $a_t$.
-The failure of the fast transition regime is not surprising according to previous results about fast transitioning models \cite{Heisenberg:2022gqk,Heisenberg:2022lob}, which show that a panthomic behaviour is needed in order to increase the current value of the Hubble constant, and that fields with non-phantomic component are not suited to handle the Hubble tension.
+For instance, if we assume $a_t =0.4$ and $\beta = 1000$, we satisfy the fast transition condition and attain the $\Lambda$CDM limit today, though at the cost of a large shift in the matter component that can be seen from the darkest dashed red lines in the bottom panel of Fig.~\ref{fig:rho_comp}, for which $\rho_{\rm comp} \simeq 10^{-2} \rho_{\rm m}$.
+This result is dependent on the transition time, with later transitions resulting in greater contributions from the complementary fluid.
+If the transition happens earlier, for instance at $a_t = 1/11$, $\rho_{\rm comp}\leq 10^{-5} \rho_{\rm m}$ at high redshifts, leaving the energy density of matter pragmatically unaltered (darkest solid red lines in the bottom panel of Fig.~\ref{fig:rho_comp}).
+The darkest dashed and solid red lines in the top and middle panels of Fig.~\ref{fig:rho_comp} show that, after the transition, the $\Lambda$CDM limit is recovered in the fast transition regime, \textit{i.e.} $\rho_{\rm comp}/\rho_\lambda = -p_{\rm comp}/\rho_\lambda = 1/2$, regardless of the value of $a_t$.
+In conclusion, the fast transition regime can resolve the Hubble tension only at the cost of greatly changing the expansion history, and only recovers the $\Lambda$CDM phenomenology for small $a_t$.
+It therefore fails at resolving the Hubble tension.
+The failure of the fast transition regime is not surprising according to previous results about fast transitioning models \cite{Heisenberg:2022gqk,Heisenberg:2022lob}, which show that a phantomic behaviour is needed in order to increase the current value of the Hubble constant, and that fields with non-phantomic component are not suited to handle the Hubble tension.